Countants-Team/How-to-get-difference-between-consecutive-rows-in-BigQuery/README.md

 # How to  get difference between consecutive rows in BigQuery

+#### We have a series of entries in a database, one of which is a timestamp.
+I'd like to add as a field the difference between the Values of the current row and the row preceding it.

 #### This is the table:

  | Row No | Date | Values |